Snodland conveyancing FAQs

 Conveyancing fees are made up of 2 parts: the solicitor's legal and disbursements.

 Conveyancing disbursements are the third-party costs incurred on behalf of a buyer or seller, such as HMLR registration fees and landlord's notice fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Calculate the conveyancing fees for your Snodland property sale or purchase